Logo of astronaut

 In this rule, in REPLACEMENT, [+voice] has a symmetrical one-to-one change of graphemes from the graphemes in [-voice] in TARGET, leading to a concurrent change.
 Let's quickly imagine a scenario where the only [+voice] grapheme was b.
 The result will be a merging of all -voice graphemes into b: tamepfa ==> bamebba.

 It should be noted that feature-matrices in TARGET have no carryover to feature-matrices in REPLACEMENT.
-For example, in a bogus rule such as o -> [+high] the program will not try to transform <o> into it's [+high] counterpart, it will try and replace <o> with some grapheme marked as [+high] and will probably fail unless only one grapheme is marked as [+high].
+For example, in a bogus rule such as o -> [+high] the program will not try to transform <o> into its [+high] counterpart, it will try and replace <o> with some grapheme marked as [+high] and will probably fail unless only one grapheme is marked as [+high].

 If the category is inside a set, it MUST be listed as an item on its own: